 Various parts of Indian Kino Tree are used internally as well as externally for medicinal purpose.

-Internally, it is used in treatment of diabetes, gout, arthritis, fracture of bones etc. The extract of the bark is used as an astringent for gum and is also useful in diarrhoea.
+Internally, it is used in the treatment of diabetes, gout, arthritis, fracture of bones, etc. The extract of the bark is used as an astringent for gum and is also useful in diarrhea.

-In case of toothache, the gum resin of tree is chewed.
+In the case of toothache, the gum resin of the tree is chewed.

-For diabetes treatment, wood of tree is pulverised.
-This heart wood powder powder (5 g) is soaked in one glass water for whole night.
+For diabetes treatment, wood of the tree is pulverised.
+This heartwood powder powder (5 g) is soaked in one glass water for whole night.
 Next morning, the water is filtered and taken empty stomach.
 Same should be repeated for 30 days.
 There are many research has been done on this to test effects of rat with diabetes and result were excellent.